 Rooms

-There are 59 rooms, all with balconies and ensuite shower bathrooms.
+There are 59 rooms, all with balconies and in-room ensuite shower bathrooms (no doors, although curtains can be installed on request).
 The interiors, with their bold geometric patterns, are the creation of French designer Camille Walala and reflect the vibrant colours of this Indian Ocean island.
 There are no TVs, just shelves of books and a Roberts Radio.
 But there is high-tech gadgetry: you access your room and resort activities via an app and digital key on your phone.
-Rooms are split into Garden View, Poolside, Pool Plus (bigger), Bang on Beach and Best on Beach (with an outdoor terrace and loungers).
+Rooms are split into Garden View, Seaview, Pool Plus (bigger), Bang on Beach and Best on Beach (with an outdoor terrace and loungers).

 All are extremely eco-friendly.
 Bathrobes are unbleached organic cotton, the toiletries (including a scrumptious salt scrub) are locally made and paraben-free, the Carpe Diem beds were designed by a Swedish chiropractor and made from organic cotton, yoga mats are crafted from recycled materials, and you get recycled plastic beach baskets.
-You'll also find lovely little extras like cinnamon slippers and Moringa tea.
+Those in the Pool Plus and Best on Beach rooms get a complimentary water bottle and lovely little extras like a mini bar, a tablet loaded with Netflix, cinnamon slippers and Moringa tea.
 There are no sewing kits – but if you need a quick fix they'll do it for free in the shop.

 Features include: